bprinty/auora/docs/guide/README.md

 All of the **state**, **actions**, and **events** are managed by the store, so views and components can be developed in an isolated way.

-To create a store with this library, you simply need to define the **state** and **actions** that the store should manage.
+To create a store with Auora, you simply need to define the **state** and **actions** that the store should manage.
 For example, here is a store definition showing all types of configuration for a `counter` application (if you've used `Vuex` before, you'll be familiar with the syntax):

 ```javascript
 const store = new Store({